EoinGeo/Jaeira/Events/Second War of the Gods.md

 The Second War of the Gods was a cataclysmic event that shaped the fate of the entire universe.
 It occurred centuries after the First War of the Gods, a conflict that saw the downfall of the ancient pantheon and the rise of new deities.

 The Second War of the Gods was ignited by a complex interplay of political intrigue, divine rivalries, and the ambitions of mortals seeking power.
-At the heart of the conflict were two opposing factions of deities, each vying for dominion over the realm of Jaeira and its myriad dimensions.
+At the heart of the conflict were two opposing factions of deities, each vying for dominion over the realm of Jaeria and its myriad dimensions.

 **The Factions:**

 1. **The [[Luminal Accord]]:** This faction comprised of deities who upheld the principles of order, light, and harmony.
 They were led by Aeloria, the Goddess of Radiance, and were dedicated to maintaining balance in the universe.
 The Accord's members included gods of wisdom, healing, protection, and justice.

 2. **The [[Nether Enclave]]:** On the opposing side were the deities who embodied chaos, darkness, and entropy.
-Led by Vorenthar, the God of Shadows, this faction sought to unleash the forces of destruction upon Jaeira, believing that a new era born from the ashes would grant them ultimate power.
+Led by [[Vorenthar]], the God of Shadows, this faction sought to unleash the forces of destruction upon Jaeria, believing that a new era born from the ashes would grant them ultimate power.
 The Enclave included gods of deceit, discord, decay, and forbidden knowledge.

 **The Catalysts:**